Python SDK Setup

 copy

-import zcatalyst_sdk def handler(request: Request): app = catalyst.initialize.initialize(scope='user') #This app variable is used to access the catalyst components. #Your business logic comes here
+import zcatalyst_sdk def handler(request: Request): app = zcatalyst_sdk.initialize(scope='user') #This app variable is used to access the catalyst components. #You can refer the SDK docs for code samples. #Your business logic comes here

 Updating the SDK